Bio-Molecular Imaging Center

-- BMIC is proud to announce that our MRI system has been successfully upgraded to the state-of-the-art 3T Philips Ingenia MRI system.
-Please check the details about the new scanner by this link.
+- BMIC is proud to announce that our MRI system has been successfully upgraded to a state-of-the-art 3T Philips Ingenia MRI.
+Details about the new scanner are available at this link.
 (Oct.
 2015)

 - BMIC successfully organized MR Symposium —- “New Frontiers in Imaging”.
 Agenda is available following this link.
 (Oct.
 7th, 2015).

 - Phone: 206.616.1697

 - See the MR schedule (for an existing project)

 - Learn how to start a new research project

 - Read more about our services and facilities